 While Texas does not recognize a formal legal separation, we work hard at Kirker Davis LLP to help you consider your options when you are not quite ready to file for divorce.
 Our attorneys believe that speaking with potential clients weeks before they discuss divorce or move forward with any decision is the best course of action so that the potential client is as informed about their options as possible.

 At Kirker Davis LLP, we have helped families create rules for their temporary living situations, rules for the payment of temporary liabilities and expenses, rules for temporary possession schedules for children while parents live apart, and a process by which a husband and wife can exchange information about their estate, assets, real estate, liabilities, brokerage accounts, mortgages, stocks, bank accounts, trusts, vehicles, and college savings accounts in the event that they do decide to move forward with a divorce.
-Because Texas does not recognize a formal legal separation, it is imperative that you discuss a creative legal alternative with an attorney at Kirker Davis LLP by calling (512) 746-7304.
+Because Texas does not recognize a formal legal separation, it is imperative that you discuss a creative legal alternative with an Austin family law attorney at Kirker Davis LLP by calling (512) 746-7304.

 If a business was created before a marriage, there is an argument that the business should not be included in the divorce.
 If the business was formed after marriage, it may be community property.
 If it is community property, it could be divided in the divorce process.
 A community estate is comprised of assets that have accumulated during the marriage.
 Our goal at Kirker Davis LLP is to provide business owners and their spouses the information they need to proceed with their divorce without impacting the success of the business they worked so hard to build.